mapgears/scribeui/README.markdown

     cp development.ini local.ini

-Review the following parameters in local.ini, and edit them as needed:
+Review the following parameters in local.ini, and edit them if needed:

 	- sqlalchemy.url
 	- workspaces.directory
 	- scribe.python
 	- cgi.directory
 	- mapserver.url

-Edit the proxy.cgi file and add your server host to the list of allowed hosts
+Edit the proxy.cgi file and add your server host to the list of allowed hosts if diffenrent from localhost (localhost is already included.)

 Copy the proxy.cgi file in your cgi-bin directory

 You can use the Makefile to automatically setup ScribeUI for you, simply run:

-        make
+        sudo make
         sudo make install

 This will download and install the required dependencies, setup the differents